 It's best to wait about a week to a week and a half after the last frost day to plant okra seed, as its germination rate is poor in cool soils.

-For those that love or sell okra, that works great as it will mature at a time when people are ready to try their first batch in the summer.
+For those that love or sell okra, this works great as it will mature at a time when people are ready to try their first batch in the summer.

 How to Plant Okra

-- Plant your okra seeds about an inch deep in hills which are a foot to two feet apart.
+- Plant your okra seeds about an inch deep in hills that are 1–2 feet apart.

-- As with other plant seed, okra seed germination rates improve if you soak them before sowing them.
+- As with other plant seeds, okra seed germination rates improve if you soak them before sowing them.
 That can be done in water or in a wet towel.

 - Okra likes the sun so plant them in a place with a heavy, daily dose of it.

 - You can also grow your own seedlings and have them ready for planting at the optimal time and to help give them a head start.

 It won't hurt them to dry back some, but be sure to water in an even manner when it needs it.
 They shouldn't be allowed to become completely dry, even though they take the heat well.

 In hotter regions, you can give your okra plants a boost by pruning the stalks of the plant back to about two inches above the secondary buds.
 This encourages the plant to flower for a second time as new growth emerges from the pruning.
 After the pruning, you can fertilize the plant to help give it a boost as well.

-Okra is a part of the family of plants which includes the rose of Sharon, hibiscus and hollyhock.
-As you can see from the photo to the right, the flower of the okra is gorgeous.
+Okra is a part of the family of plants which includes the rose of Sharon, hibiscus, and hollyhock.
+As you can see from the photo above, the flower of the okra is gorgeous.
 That, along with the attractive foliage, is why the okra has a combination of factors that make it so compelling to those planting it.